openconfig/featureprofiles/feature/experimental/gribi/ate_tests/route_removal_during_failover_test/README.md

 *   Send traffic from ATE port-1 to prefixes in IPBlock1 and ensure traffic flows 100% and reaches ATE port-2.

 *   Start flushing  IPv4Entries((IPBlock1: `198.18.196.1/22`) in default VRF with NHGID: `1`.
-Concurrently, trigger a supervisor switchover using gNOI `SwitchControlProcessor`  while IPBlock1 entries are only partially flushed.
+Concurrently, trigger a supervisor switchover using gNOI `SwitchControlProcessor`  while IPBlock1 entries are only partially installed.

 *   Following reconnection of the `gRIBI client` to a new master supervisor, validate if partially deleted entries of IPBlock1  are not present in the FIB using a get RPC.